The Infinity Gauntlet (2015 comic book)

-The Infinity Gauntlet is a five-issue American comic book limited series published by Marvel Comics as part of the 2015 Secret Wars crossover.
+The Infinity Gauntlet: Warzones (published initially simply as The Infinity Gauntlet) is a five-issue American comic book limited series published by Marvel Comics as part of the 2015 Secret Wars crossover.
 It was written by Gerry Duggan and drawn by Dustin Weaver.
 The series was initially published between July 2015 and January 2016 before being collected into a single volume.

 The story is set on Battleworld, in a realm where the 2006 Annihilation storyline had an alternate ending.